 (b) Group contracts.
 Each group contract holder shall be entitled to receive a group contract that has been filed with the commissioner.

-(c) Group contracts, individual contracts and evidences of coverage shall be delivered or issued for delivery to subscribers or group contract holders within a reasonable time after enrollment, but not more than 30 days from the later of the effective date of coverage or the date on which the HMO is notified of enrollment.
+(c) Group contracts, individual contracts and evidences of coverage shall be delivered or issued for delivery to subscribers or group contract holders within a reasonable time after enrollment, but not more than 90 days from the effective date of coverage.

 (2) HMO information.
 The group or individual contract and evidence of coverage shall contain the name, address and telephone number of the HMO, and where and in what manner information is available as to how services may be obtained.
 A telephone number within the service area for calls, without charge to members, to the HMO's administrative office shall be made available and disseminated to enrollees to adequately provide telephone access for enrollee services, problems or questions.
 The group or individual contract and evidence of coverage may indicate the manner in which the number will be disseminated rather than list the number itself.